streamer-framework/streamer/README.md

 2- Import the maven project: File->Import->Maven->Existing Maven Projects (and follow the steps to select the folder of STREAMER project).

-3- Create your first use case in STREAMER by following the steps of section 6.
+3- Create your first use case in STREAMER by following the steps of section 6 of the [user guide](https://github.com/streamer-framework/streamer/streamer/GettingStartedGuideSTREAMER.pdf).

-4- Run your application in STREAMER as section 5 shows.
+4- Run your application in STREAMER as section 5 of the [user guide](https://github.com/streamer-framework/streamer/streamer/GettingStartedGuideSTREAMER.pdf) shows.

-## 2) Getting ready for Production use
+### 2) Getting ready for Production use
 Try our example use case in STREAMER by following the steps of Section 3.

-## 3) Using Docker
+### 3) Using Docker
 We make simple and transparent the installation of STREAMER and its services by using Docker.
 We provide 2 docker files that serve to:

 a) Services environment (section 3.1): it contains all the services used by the framework (Kafka & Zookeeper, Redis.
 InfluxDB, Kibana & ElasticSearch).